skip to content

 Code

-I am currently in the middle of studying part-time.
 A lot of my friends raised eyebrows and asked why would I do that in the era of ChatGPT and the possibility of hiring others.
 I plan to write an article on why I think learning is worth it.
-But TL;DR is that there is to cultivate a builder’s mindset to generate things that AI won’t ever be able to do.
+But TL;DR is that I am a proponent of builder’s mindset.

 Design